aslamhossain43/Java-Design-Patterns/README.md

 9. Mediator - Reduces communication complexity between multiple objects or classes.https://www.javatpoint.com/mediator-pattern - Chat

-10. Memento - To restore the state of an object to its previous state.
+10. Memento - To restore the state of an object to its previous state.Example: ctrl+z, https://howtodoinjava.com/design-patterns/behavioral/memento-design-pattern/
-Example: ctrl+z

 11. Observer - In one-to-one dependency when one object changes state, all its dependents are notified and updated automatically.
 Example: One-to-one, one-to-many etc, Event handling frameworks like swing, awt. https://howtodoinjava.com/design-patterns/behavioral/observer-design-pattern/